 Family Separation Allowance

-Transferring relatives to full-time employees are not permitted at state expense.
+Transferring relatives to full-time employees is not permitted at state expense.
 This assumes that your relatives have not yet lived in or near the station.

 - When a member leaves the ship and works on the ship for 30 consecutive days or more